 volumes:

-That gets you running locally.
+- ./data:/data That gets you running locally.
 For production, you need TLS termination, authentication (htpasswd or token-based), persistent block storage, garbage collection for orphaned layers, and a reverse proxy.
 Then you need monitoring, alerting, and backup routines.
-As we explored in our article on the self-hosting sweet spot for 2026, the real cost of self-hosting isn't the software licence.
-It's the engineering hours spent keeping it alive.
+The real cost of self-hosting isn’t the software licence.
+It’s the engineering hours spent keeping it alive.

 Container Deployment Security Is Entirely Your Responsibility